rubenmonterogonzalez/rubenmonterogonzalez/README.md

 ## About Me
 Passionate about web development and coding with TypeScript.
 Focused on crafting exceptional and efficient web solutions.
-- 🔭 I’m currently working at @datalitiks
+- 🔭 I’m currently working at @BetssonGroup

 ### GitHub Stats